eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 To avoid manual memory management with new/delete, smart pointer shall be used if possible.
 As a reminder, if a method takes a pointer to an object, this object can be instantiated on the stack and the address of this object can be passed to the method.
 A good reason to use the heap are large objects which might cause a stack overflow.
-Some operating system have a rather small stack of only a few kB, so this limit might be closer one might think.
+Some operating systems have a rather small stack of only a few kB, so this limit might be closer one might think.

 In general, the tests should be written in a fashion to not crash the application in case of a faulty implementation.
 It must be assumed that the implementation is broken and only a successful test run can prove otherwise.